SpellholdStudios/Beyond_the_Law/README.md

 ## <a name="intro" id="intro"></a>Overview

-This mod introduces two joinable NPCs, Zaiya and Kiara, to your game.
-Kova is a Chaotic Good Half-Elf mage/thief with an unsavoury background and good heart (or so he claims).<br>
+This mod introduces two joinable NPCs, Kova and Kiyone, to your game.
+- Kova is a Chaotic Good Half-Elf mage/thief with an unsavoury background and good heart (or so he claims).
-Kiyone is a Lawful Good Half-Elf female, law-enforcing, impartial (or so she claims) archer<br>
+- Kiyone is a Lawful Good Half-Elf female, law-enforcing, impartial (or so she claims) archer.<br><br>

 They will only show up if:
 - Your character is of either good or neutral alignment.
 - Your character's reputation rises above 12 and you are still in Chapter 2.